Station Name: BRYMBO

 OS Grid Ref: SJ299536

-On the 24th May 1882 the GWR started a passenger service that ran between Wrexham and Brymbo and it was on this date that Brymbo Station opened.
-The station was located to the south of the village.
-As the line running through the station was double track it was provided with two brick edged platforms.
-On the southbound (Wrexham direction) platform a large
+On 24 May 1882 the GWR introduced a passenger service between Wrexham General and Brymbo, and it was on this date that Brymbo GWR station opened.
+The station was south of the village at a lower elevation.
+It was on the south side of a level crossing that carried Station Road over the line.
+As the line running through the station was double track it was provided with two brick platforms.
+Each platform was linked to Station Road by a footpath.
+On the ‘up’ platform (Wrexham direction) a large single-storey wooden building was provided.
+A footbridge gave access to the ‘down’ platform on which there was a wrought iron pagoda style building.

-On the 15th November 1897 the passenger service was extended beyond Brymbo to Coed Poeth.
+On 15 November 1897 the passenger service was extended beyond Brymbo to Coed Poeth.

-On the 2nd of May 1898 the LNWR started a service which linked Brymbo to Mold via a line that had opened to goods services in 1872.
+On 2 May 1898 the LNWR started a service to Brymbo GWR from Mold using the line via Coed Talon.
 The service consisted of four trains per day to Mold and four return workings.
-The trains from Mold came into Brymbo from the north where the Mold line joined the route from Minera to Wrexham.
-It may have seemed logical for these services to have continued on to Wrexham but the GWR did not want to give the LNWR access to the town.
+It may have seemed logical for these services to have continued on to Wrexham but the GWR was reluctant to give the LNWR access to the town.

 The summer timetable of the GWR in 1905 showed a service of six daily railmotors from Wrexham to Berwig, augmented by three to Coed Poeth on weekdays.
 The service was intensified to fifteen workings on Saturdays.